 Nowhere can this be seen more than in his debut EP “Lazy Day”, which was released in 2012.
 More than an album, Lazy Day questions contemporary beliefs while searching for simple truths in day to day life and relationships; or as one fan stated, “Lazy Day,” invites you to join him on a peaceful, sunny day floating on the water, leaving all cares and troubles behind.”

 In 2009, after meeting is now wife Kim, Brandon settled down in Atlanta and began his professional music career, building his craft and working his way up over the years to make a name for himself in the southeast.
-He currently lives in Marietta with his wife and daughter and is working on his second album to be released next year in 2019.
+He currently lives in Marietta with his wife and daughter and is working on his second album to be released next year.